sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 The compiler used the right type of `Either[_, _]`, the left one does not exist from the `show()` perspective.

-Let's try with more complex types:
+Let's try with more complex types: :scream_cat:

 ```scala
 show(Triple(1, "2", true)) // "Triple[Int,String,Boolean] and A: Boolean"